 For those of you who didn't see it in the Gloucester County Times or on our Facebook page, a TIRE CLEANUP was held on Sunday March 18, 2011.
 See the Tire Cleanup page to view some photos of the event.

 There are two ways to become a member or renew a membership:

 You may sign up and pay your membership dues electronically via PayPal.
 Click here.
-You can also download and print the membership form, and return the completed form with your payment to the address provided on the Contact Us page or bring to a regular meeting.
+You can also download and print the membership form, and return the completed form with your payment to the address provided on the form or bring to a regular meeting.

 The Gloucester County Nature Club is a private, nonprofit 501c3 organization of people who share a common interest, curiosity and love for the natural world.
 The Club strives to promote sound conservation practices and to educate others about nature and the environment.

 Opportunities for Education and Participation